 Ease of Use

-Each tool withstood the challenges we set them up, and not one demonstrated evidence of damage.
-This was particularly reassuring with the electric models as originally testers were considered that they may not withstand multiple drop tests.
+Despite our best attempts at being clumsy, we saw no indication of wear and tear or damage on any of our openers.
+Each tool withstood the challenges we set them up to.
+This was particularly reassuring with the electric models, as initially, testers considered that they might not withstand multiple drop tests.

 You may think a wine opener does not need to be complicated with extra features; however, most users recognized the appeal once they had tested them out.

 Most of the options tested came with some type of foil cutter, either built-in (HiCoup, Pulltab) or as a separate attachment (Cuisinart, Secura, Demenades, Wine Ziz).
 Though some may consider foil cutters unnecessary, these tools undeniably improve efficiency and grace.
 All of these were easy to use for novices and seasoned wine drinkers alike, and none of our test team struggled here.
 Our favorite tool for foil cutting is the built-in knife present in the HiCoup and Pulltab waiter's corkscrews.

 Of all the options, the Demenades Kit comes with the most accessories, including a wine cutter, bottle stopper, wine pourer, and extra spiral drill.
 We particularly enjoyed using the pourer as it just looked great when pouring the wine.

 The Secura Electric has a built-in LED that glows blue when in use.
 Although some testers found this feature tacky, it proved particularly useful in low-light conditions.
 We would be grateful to have this on hand during a power outage.